TKravel/weather-app-client/README.md

 npm install
 ```

-Create a .dotenv file in the server root directory with a weatherAPI key
+Create a .dotenv file in the server root directory

-run:
+Follow the server README to set up enivorment variables then run:

 ```bash
 node index.js